Near the Finish Line – Accessories and Styling

-, is a bi-annual online design event held every April and October.
+Welcome to Week 5 of the One Room Challenge.
+The ONE ROOM CHALLENGE sponsored by Linda of Calling it Home and media partner, House Beautiful, is a bi-annual online design event held every April and October.
 Twenty design bloggers from around the country take the challenge to design a space in six weeks and blog about the design process to their readers on Wednesdays.
 Anyone else with a blog is invited as a guest participant linking their room transformations with the event on Thursdays.
-There are about 200 guest participants around the country participating this time around, and their projects are amazing.
-I'm Linda Weisberg of LW Interiors, and I’m here to share the progress of LWI Project Angel Wings - my master bedroom update!
+There are about 200 guest designers from around the country and plenty of inspiration to be had!
+I am Linda Weisberg of LW Interiors, and this is my first time as a guest participant in the One Room Challenge.
+I’m here to share the progress of “LW Interiors Project Angel Wings” – my master bedroom update.

 So the draperies are up, and the angel wings are hung.
 I just picked up the swivel chairs in my husband’s SUV, and got rear-ended on the way home.
 Thank goodness no one got hurt, and the swivel chairs are intact!